fondationmerieux/labbook_python/labbook_BE/script/doc/testing.md

 - stop the application,
 - remove the labbook-python image,
 - replace the labbook-python image archive in `/home/LabBook_images`,
-- if the version of the new image is superior, modify `/etc/init.d/labbook`,
 - start the application.

 ATTENTION: When the application starts, it upgrades the database if necessary.